recordedfuture/Azure-Sentinel/Solutions/Recorded Future/Playbooks/readme.md

 This will trigger the Recorded Future playbook to run when any incident is created.
 Recorded future will then enrich the incident if it contains entities of types IP, Domain, Url or FileHash.

-### Response - Recorded Future Intelligence Cloud Configuration
+### Recorded Future Intelligence Cloud Configuration
 The Recorded Future Intelligence Cloud aggregates data related to Sigma Rules and other indicators, driving collective insights to better identify threats.
 Anonymized, unattributable data is collected for analytical purposes to identify trends and insights with the Intelligence Cloud.
-The **Response - Automate Incident Enrichment** playbook gives end users the ability to contribute collective insights to the Intelligence Cloud.
+The **RecordedFuture-IOC_Enrichment-IP_Domain_URL_Hash** playbook gives end users the ability to contribute collective insights to the Intelligence Cloud.
 [Click here to learn more](https://support.recordedfuture.com/hc/en-us/articles/11633413141779)

 ![](./RecordedFuture-IOC_Enrichment-IP_Domain_URL_Hash/images/IntelligenceCloudParameter.png)